 Other reasons why you may want to rethink burying a shipping container – or underground shelters altogether

 WTF are you trying to accomplish?
 Sure, you can get a shipping container for a few thousand dollars.
 Those few thousand dollars buy you a very small room.
 A room that I’ve lived in for many, many, many months overseas in different combat zones.
 They’re called Containerized Living Units (CLU’s) or Containerized Housing Units (CHU’s).
 I used them just to sleep in, along with anywhere from one to three roommates and I gotta tell you, it’s not fun.
 I couldn’t imagine being stuck in one of them with other people for months at a time.

-A shipping container is pretty much a metal tent.
-Imagine living in an underground ten for months before coming up.
+A shipping container is pretty much a rectangular metal tent.
+Imagine living in an underground bunker for months before coming up.
 If you’ve never spent weeks living out of a tent at night, you have no idea what it’d be like living in a bunker for months, both day and night.
-Thats not even counting the actual logistics of not leaving the container, including human waste, trash, emotional pressure and the actual tactics involved.
+That’s not even counting the actual logistics of not leaving the container, including human waste, trash, emotional pressure and the actual tactics involved.
 I’ll be visiting the tactical idiocy of almost all underground bunkers I’ve seen in a later post but if you just think about things from the enemy’s viewpoint and how they’d attack you, you’ll either quickly see how stupid it is or you really need to just go ahead and do it now so you’re out of the gene pool before you procreate.